 No matter what you are studying, one of our top priorities at UW-Eau Claire is making your college education affordable.
 Our financial aid staff at Blugold Central is committed to helping you get the most out of your management degree.
 We want you to feel safe and supported on campus, and we know that making your education affordable can help aid in that process.

 Learn more about the financial aid process at UWEC

 - Society for Human Resource Management (SHRM)

-Accredited by: Accredited by AACSB International, a mark of excellence achieved by less than 5% of all business schools worldwide
+Accreditation information: Accredited by AACSB International, a mark of excellence achieved by less than 5% of all business schools worldwide